n4bb12/7d2d-modlets/src/WeaponSuppressorSound/README.md

-- Decreases the volume of suppressed gun fire perceived by zombies by 87.5% (equivalent of 160db --> 130db)
+Decreases sound volume and sound range of suppressed gun fire by 67%.
+This is consistent with the the vanilla settings but does it for all weapons, not just for 3 out of 6.